Search for pairs of highly collimated photon-jets in $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Signal and background modeling

 The backgrounds in this search mainly consist of the SM production of events containing either two prompt photons; one prompt photon and one hadronic jet; or two hadronic jets.
 Prompt photons are defined as photons not originating from hadron decays.
 Hadronic jets can be misreconstructed as a photon.
 The three background components are denoted \yy, \yj\ or \jy, and \jj, respectively, with the first symbol indicating the one with a higher value of $ \ET $.
 The $ \mgg $ distribution of the sum of these background components is described by an analytic function, separately for each of the two $ \Delta E $ categories.
 The parameters of the two analytic functions are determined from fits to the $ \mgg $ distributions in the analysis signal region of collision data from a lower edge of $ \mgg = 175~\GeV $.

-Based on simulated samples, the contribution from Drell--Yan processes, where the two isolated electrons are misreconstructed as photons, is expected to be at the sub-percent level in the analysis signal region.
-The shape of the $ \mgg $ distribution of the Drell--Yan contribution in the mass range $ \mgg>175~\GeV $ is expected to be similar to that of the $ \yy $ component, and it is therefore absorbed into the analytic function fit for the continuum background components.
+Based on simulated samples, the contribution from Drell-Yan processes, where the two isolated electrons are misreconstructed as photons, is expected to be at the sub-percent level in the analysis signal region.
+The shape of the $ \mgg $ distribution of the Drell-Yan contribution in the mass range $ \mgg>175~\GeV $ is expected to be similar to that of the $ \yy $ component, and it is therefore absorbed into the analytic function fit for the continuum background components.

 The choice of the functional form describing the background distribution is based on studies of background templates.
-A variety of functional forms are considered for the background parameterization to achieve a good compromise between limiting the size of a potential bias toward the identification of a signal when none is present (the \textit{spurious signal}) and retaining good statistical power.
-The size of the spurious signal for a given functional form is estimated by performing a maximum-likelihood fit to the background templates using the sum of signal and background parameterizations.
+A variety of functional forms are considered for the background parametrization to achieve a good compromise between limiting the size of a potential bias toward the identification of a signal when none is present (the \textit{spurious signal}) and retaining good statistical power.
+The size of the spurious signal for a given functional form is estimated by performing a maximum-likelihood fit to the background templates using the sum of signal and background parametrizations.

 To determine the overall shape of the background mass spectra, background templates are determined using both the simulation and collision data, separately for each of the two $ \Delta E $ categories.
 A simulated sample of prompt diphoton events is used to model the shape of the contribution from \yy\ events.
 Subsets of collision data that are similar but orthogonal to the signal region are used to determine the shapes of the \yj, \jy\ and \jj\ components, where the subleading reconstructed photon, leading reconstructed photon, or both reconstructed photons, respectively, are required to fail the default isolation criterion but satisfy a looser one.
 This looser criterion is defined by loosening the requirement for the calorimeter isolation variable to $ \ET^{\text{iso}} < 7~\GeV $.
 The resulting samples of $ \yy, \yj, \jy $, and $ \jj $ are summed to derive the background templates, scaled with the background composition fractions determined from the matrix method described below.